techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 Oh and before we do explore, the files in this directory could have been named whatever we like.
 For example the **outputs.tf** file can have been called **foo.tf** - we just chose to call it that because it contained outputs.
 So the naming was more of a standard than a requirement.

+**variables.tf**

+This file contains the definitions of all the terraform [input variables](https://www.terraform.io/language/values/variables) we can set to drive your terraform execution.

 **terraform.tfvars**

 Think of this as the place where you define the actual values of variables to be used by your terraform configuration.